shaynweidner/obsidian-gated-notes/README.md

     -   **Auto-Correct Tags:** If the AI generates a tag that isn't a direct quote, it will automatically attempt to fix it.

 -   **Powerful Card Management:**
+    -   **Stateful Card Browser:** The browser remembers your scroll position, expanded folders, and last-viewed chapter between sessions.
     -   **Flag Cards:** Mark cards with a 🚩 to easily find and filter them in the Card Browser.
     -   **Suspend Cards:** Temporarily remove cards from review queues and content gating without deleting them.
+    -   **Reset Card Progress:** Reset individual cards back to "new" from the edit modal.
     -   **Card Preview:** See how your Markdown will render on the front and back of a card, right from the edit modal.

 -   **SM-2 Scheduling:** Built-in spaced repetition ensures maximum retention.